chapmancl/mongo-examples/searchmcp/README.md

    export MONGO_COL=your_collection
    ```

+5. **Add a AWS Secrets Manager Key**
-   The `MONGO_CREDS` secret in AWS Secrets Manager should contain:
+   The `MONGO_CREDS` secret name should match the MONGO_CREDS env variable.
+The value should contain:
    ```json
    {
      "username": "your_mongodb_username",